Healthcare11 min read

 Weeks 1-2: Diagnostic + Foundation

-• Take a timed baseline exam.
+• Take a timed baseline (PEAT is ideal here).

-• Build a weak-area tracker by domain.
+• Build a weak-area tracker organized by body system.

 • Refresh biomechanics, neuro localization, and cardiopulmonary safety thresholds.